About First Women

 The First Women team is a group of talented professionals, from a range of backgrounds, who have been brought together by a passion for the arts.
 Their skills and expertise combine to create a formidable team, which works tirelessly to support this important venture.
 We really couldn’t do it without them.

 Drew Sarah Llewellyn is a talented marketeer, who works to keep the First Women project in the spotlight by providing us with her specialist marketing consultancy from her company, Qballyhoo.
 Drew is both a qualified designer and a Chartered Marketer, which gives her a unique understanding of both the creative and strategic aspects of marketing.
 She combines this rare quality with excellent instincts honed over her two decades of working in marketing and promotions for various industries including IT & online communications, wine & spirits and latterly in Higher Education – where she first started to work with Anita.
 Drew now represents a wide rage of clients, overseeing everything from brand designs of small artisan companies to integrated campaigns for the NHS, as well as providing strategic marketing support for businesses operating in Europe and the US.
-Drew has been working on the First Women Project since 2008, providing invaluable marketing support to Anita and the team – and ensuring that the wider world hears about the venture.
+Drew has been working on the First Women Project since 2008, providing invaluable marketing strategy and support to Anita and the team – and ensuring that the wider world hears about the venture.